Joint calibration to SPX and VIX options with signature-based models: The model

-Finally, we introduce the concept of polynomial diffusion process which will play a key role for the computation of conditional expected signatures.
+We start by introducing the concept of polynomial diffusions (see \cite{CKT:12,FL:16}) which will play a key role for the computation of the conditional expected signature.
 Here we denote by $\sqrt{\fdot}$ the matrix square root.

 \begin{definition} Suppose that an $\R^d$-valued process $X=(X_{t})_{t\ge0}$ is a weak solution of